Why is knowing your draw length so important?

 Calculate Your Required Arrow Length

 Arrows must never be too short!
 You could pull them off the arrow rest and shoot into your own hand.
 The recommended arrow length is 1″ to 2″ longer than your draw length.
-Beginners are still finding their consistent draw length and develop their form – this can increase their draw weight over time.
+Beginners are still finding their consistent draw length and develop their form – this can increase their draw length over time.
 Beginners should therefore start with a long arrow.

-As a minimum the arrow point should
+As a minimum length the arrow point should always be sticking out at the front of the bow at full draw.

 Calculate Your Actual Draw Weight

 Draw weight is the force in pound you need to draw your bow back and is generally written down with a hash e.g. 45# means 45 pounds.
 The agreed standard is to measure a bows draw weight at a draw length of 28″.
 A typical example might read like this: 45#@28″ – this means that this bow measures 45# draw weight when drawn back to 28″.
 Each extra inch adds about 2# draw weight, so the same bow at 29″ would already have around #47.
-And if ths bow is drawn to 26″ it would reduce to #43.
+And if this bow is drawn to 27″ it would reduce to ca. #43.

 Ways of measuring your draw length?